ska-sa/spead2/doc/py-recv.rst

      threads and the consumer.
 Increasing this may reduce lock contention at the cost of more memory usage.

-   .. py:method:: set_memory_pool(pool)
+   .. py:method:: set_memory_allocator(allocator)

-      Set or change the memory pool for a stream.
-See :ref:`py-memory-pools` for details.
+      Set or change the memory allocator for a stream.
+See :ref:`py-memory-allocators` for details.

-      :param pool: New memory pool
+      :param pool: New memory allocator
-      :type pool: :py:class:`spead2.MemoryPool`
+      :type pool: :py:class:`spead2.MemoryAllocator`

    .. py:method:: set_memcpy(id)